John Wilford Blackstone Jr.

-John Wilford Blackstone Jr. (December 22, 1835 – October 22, 1911) was an American farmer, lawyer, politician, and judge.
-A Republican, he represented Lafayette County for one term each in the Wisconsin State Senate and Assembly.
-He also served two four-year terms as County Judge for Lafayette County.
+John Wilford Blackstone Jr. (December 22, 1835 – October 22, 1911) was an American farmer, lawyer, judge, Republican politician, and Wisconsin pioneer.
+He served two years in the Wisconsin Senate and one year in the Wisconsin State Assembly, representing Lafayette County.
+He also served eight years as county judge and two years as district attorney for Lafayette County.

+Blackstone was among the first generation of American children born in the area that is now the state of Wisconsin.
+His father, John Wilford Blackstone Sr., came to the territory in 1828; he was one of the first lawyers residing there, and served in the Wisconsin Territory legislature.

 Biography

 Born in White Oak Springs (then part of the Michigan Territory) Blackstone read law with John K. Williams and was admitted to the State Bar of Wisconsin in 1861.
 He was elected County Judge in Lafayette County that year, commencing his term in January 1862.
 He served two terms before losing re-election in 1868.
 In 1873, he returned to office as District Attorney.

 He served in the Wisconsin State Assembly in the 1879 session and in the Wisconsin State Senate for the 1880 and 1881 sessions.
 He also worked as an agent of the Bureau of Pensions for three years.
 Later in life, he moved to Minneapolis, Minnesota, where his daughter, Roccey, resided.
 He died there in 1911.